tars/tars/docs/en/options.md

 Default: `false`

 This option allow to use [Babel](https://babeljs.io/) for ES6(ES7) syntax support.
 Config for Babel is in project root, in .babelrc.
-See the [babel options](https://babeljs.io/docs/usage/options/), except for sourceMap and filename which is handled for you. you can manage with sourcemaps from [builder-config](#sourcemaps).
+See the [babel options](https://babeljs.io/docs/usage/options/), except for sourceMap and filename which is handled for you.
+You can manage with sourcemaps from [builder-config](#sourcemaps).

 ### sourcemaps